top of page

 • Preferred living, work, and community participation options

-3. Developing Your Person-Centered Plan;
+3. Developing Your Person-Centered Plan:

 Once the Person-Centered Plan is finalized, the Independent Facilitator presents it to the Regional Center Coordinator for budget review.